symbol/symbol-docs/source/concepts/transaction.rst

 The :properties:`rewrite limit <config-network.properties>` is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

-NEM has a rewrite limit of ``40`` blocks.
+Catapult has a rewrite limit of ``40`` blocks.
 Once a transaction has more than 40 confirmations, it cannot be reversed.

 ..
 From experience, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.